Mille-feuille: Philippines

-In Philippines, they are called napoleones (/næpɒˈljoʊnɛs/ na-pol-YOH-nes, [na.polˈjɔ.nɛs]; napoleón in the singular), and are made of two to three layers, with pastry cream or white custard as filling, topped with sugar glaze.
-It is a popular specialty on Negros Island, especially in Silay City, and can be bought as pasalubong by many who visit the island.
+In the Philippines, they are called napoleones (/næpɒˈljoʊnɛs/ na-pol-YOH-nes, [na.polˈjɔ.nɛs]; napoleón in the singular), and are made of two to three layers, with pastry cream or white custard as filling, topped with sugar glaze.
+It is a popular specialty on Negros Island, especially in Silay City and Bacolod City, and can be bought as pasalubong by many who visit the island.

 Poland

 In Poland, the local variant of the pastry is officially called napoleonka, and less commonly kremówka.
 It consists of two layers of pastry separated by a thick cream layer.
 The whole pastry is then covered with powdered sugar.